Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 have to go to a store) and therefore, we make too many impulse buys.
 Buy online if you really need something and

-11. Don’t shop.
+it’ll save you money, but beware the impulse buy.
+See 30-day list tip below. - Don’t shop.
 Don’t go to the mall or other shopping area or department store to look around and shop.
 Go to a store

 if you know what you need, and then get out.
 Many times people go shopping, with a vague idea of what they want,